-- Although various courts have held that the term 'goods' includes actionable claim under the VAT laws, as trade practice, actionable claims were kept outside the taxation net under the earlier laws.
+- Although various courts have held that the term 'goods' include actionable claim under the VAT laws, as trade practice, actionable claims were kept outside the taxation net under the earlier laws.
 Now, the GST law seeks to change this understanding by including actionable claim in the definition of goods.
 Thus, under GST laws, actionable claims would be goods; - The words 'but includes' is an exception to the "exclusion" of money and securities.
-In other words, if the actionable claim represents property that is money or securities, it can be held that such forms of actionable claims continue to be excluded;

-- Actionable claim, other than lottery, betting and gambling will not be treated as supply of goods or services by virtue of Schedule III (Activities or transactions which shall be treated neither as a supply of goods nor a supply of services); - Intangibles like MEIS/SEIS scrips, copyright and carbon credit would continue to be covered under 'goods'. - An actionable claim which is excluded from definition of goods under Sale of Goods Act is specifically included in the definition of goods in CGST Act. - Standing crop is goods but growing crops is not goods (and hence services).
+In other words, if the actionable claim represents property that is money or securities, it can be held that such forms of actionable claims continue to be excluded; - Actionable claim, other than lottery, betting and gambling will not be treated as supply of goods or services by virtue of Schedule III (Activities or transactions which shall be treated neither as a supply of goods nor a supply of services); - Intangibles like MEIS/SEIS scrips, copyright and carbon credit would continue to be covered under 'goods'. - An actionable claim which is excluded from definition of goods under Sale of Goods Act is specifically included in the definition of goods in CGST Act. - Standing crop is goods but growing crops is not goods (and hence services).
 As to whether a contract for lease of forest land is one for sale of standing crop (goods) or for exploitation of benefits arising from that land (crops yet to grow), depends on the terms of contract especially the tenure of contract.
-But, care must be taken that contract similar in all respects except tenure and consideration may tilt from goods to services. - The words "which are agreed to be severed before supply or under a contract of supply" will qualify.
-Rule of Last Antecedent (a rule of interpretation of statutes) states that words of qualification (WoQ) will apply to the last precedent unit (out of the entire population).
-If it is interpretation that these WoQ will apply (i) only to "things attached to or forming part of the land", then growing crops and grass will also be goods even though they are attached to the earth or (ii) to all the words in the definition, then there is no indication that these WoQ should exclude 'actionable claims'.
-It appears that interpretation based on Rule of Last Antecedent seems a reliable interpretation.
-Reference may be had to the use of 'oxford comma' in English grammar for forming sentences. - Refer also to a comparative discussion under section 2(102) of 'services'.
+But, contract similar in all respects except tenure and consideration may tilt from goods to services.

+- The words "which are agreed to be severed before supply or under a contract of supply" will qualify.
+The rule of last antecedent (a rule of interpretation of statutes) states that the words of qualification (WoQ) will apply to the last precedent unit (out of the entire population).
+If it is interpretation that these WoQ will apply (i) only to "things attached to or forming part of the land", then growing crops and grass will also be goods even though they are attached to the earth or (ii) to all the words in the definition, then there is no indication that these WoQ should exclude 'actionable claims'. it appears that interpretation based on the rule of last antecedent seems to be a reliable interpretation.
+Reference may be had to the use of 'Oxford comma' in English grammar for forming sentences. - Refer also to the comparative discussion on 'services' under section 2(102)..